-- Initial Grant: At the time he or she joins our board of directors, each new non-employee director will receive an initial stock option grant to purchase 15,000 shares of our common stock. - · Annual Grant: Each non-employee director will also be granted an option to purchase 13,000 shares of our common stock on the date of each annual meeting of stockholders.
+- Initial Grant: At the time he or she joins our board of directors, each new non-employee director will receive an initial stock option grant to purchase 15,000 shares of our common stock.
+One-third of the shares subject to the initial grant vest on the first anniversary of the grant date and the remainder vest in 8 equal quarterly installments thereafter such that the initial grant is fully vested on the third anniversary of the date of grant, subject to the director's continuous service on each applicable vesting date. - Annual Grant: Each non-employee director will also be granted an option to purchase 13,000 shares of our common stock on the date of each annual meeting of stockholders.
+The annual stock option grant vests in 4 equal quarterly installments following the grant date such that the annual grant is fully vested on the first anniversary of the grant date, subject to the director's continuous service on each applicable vesting date.